Confluent Health+ FAQ¶

 - Telemetry data refers to data about the health and operational status of your Kafka services.
 This data doesn’t contain any message content.
 This is information typically requested by Confluent’s Support Team when troubleshooting an issue with you.

 By setting up Confluent Health+, the collection and transmission of Telemetry data to Confluent is done automatically.
+Message content is NOT collected.
 You must configure the Confluent Telemetry Reporter on any service that you want to enable Confluent Health+ for.
 Once configured, the Telemetry Reporter emits a defined set of metrics on a 1-minute basis to Confluent.
 The metrics emitted for each service are documented under Telemetry Reporter Metrics and versioned appropriately.
 Refer to your Confluent Platform version for the specific metrics collected.

 If new metrics are collected through subsequent releases of Confluent Platform, how will I be notified?¶

 In new releases of Confluent Platform we may collect additional metrics through updates to the Confluent Telemetry Reporter.
 The new metrics collected will be added to the Telemetry Reporter Metrics documentation with the Confluent Platform version they were added in called out under the “Since Confluent version” column.
 When planning an upgrade, we recommend you check this page for the version you intend to upgrade to see the delta of new metrics collected.

 How is the telemetry data that I send to Confluent secured in transit and at rest?¶